Home » Symptoms » Dog Symptoms A-Z » Lethargy

 - Tracheobronchitis (Inflammation of the Trachea and Bronchi)

-- Uremia (Accumulation of Urea in the Blood)
+- Uremia (accumulation of urinary waste products in the blood)

 - Urothelial Carcinoma (Transitional Cell Carcinoma of the Urinary Tract)